Praise for Zoi

 The Science fiction novel ZOI will be published in June 2025, in Danish by ReadDieRepeat, and in English by Spaceboy Books.
+You can read the first three chapters for free here.

 At the age of five, Amira watched footage of the first zoi specimen arriving in our solar system, and she became instantly fascinated with the huge, cell-like creature floating among the stars.
 Decades later, she and three other astronauts have taken residence in a zoi as it continues its voyage through space.